-FOR IMMEDIATE RELEASE: With the high summer temperatures, now is the time to be on the lookout for Blue-green algae in ponds.
+FOR IMMEDIATE RELEASE: The high summer temperatures combined with the increased amount of runoff from rain has increased the risk of blue-green algae in ponds and lakes.
 Blue-green algae can occur in a pond as a result of runoff that carries nitrogen or phosphorus into the pond.
 When the temperature reaches 75 degrees or higher the algae will grow and bloom.
 A period of hot, sunny days with little wind following an increase in runoff from rain will also increase the likelihood of blue-green algae blooms.
-Blue - green alga includes many species of photosynthetic cyanobacteria (bacteria capable of photosynthesis) that live in the water.
+Blue-green algae include many species of photosynthetic cyanobacteria (bacteria capable of photosynthesis) that live in the water.
 Cyanobacteria are a species of blue-green algae that produce toxins that are poisonous to animals.
 The toxins that result from harmful blooms of blue-green algae are stored in the cyanobacteria until they die, and as the cyanobacteria decompose the toxins are released into the water.